crazyuploader/rreading-glasses/README.md

 ### Not implemented yet

-- The service currently __doesn't support series__ because it's not something I personally use.
-This can be implemented relatively easily if there is demand for it.

 - __Translated works aren't handled well at the moment__.
 If you have a lot of these in your collection they might be updated to reflect the English edition, which you might not want.
 This is in progress but it will need some